 Named an Environmental MVP, Law360, 2017

-National Board of Directors, New York NAACP Legal Defense and Educational Fund, Inc.
+Board of Directors, NAACP Legal Defense and Educational Fund, Inc.

 Trustee, Catholic Charities of Los Angeles

-Advisory Council, Center for Latino Studies, University of Notre Dame
+Advisory Council, Institute for Latino Studies, University of Notre Dame